Polydile/dile-components/README.md

 # Dile Components

+🔖 This is the initial approach to the "dile-components" catalog.
+We are developing a new iteration to reorganize the "dile" custom elements more effectively.
+The latest version of this component catalog can be found in this repository: [https://github.com/Polydile/Components](https://github.com/Polydile/Components).

 ## See the docs and demos in the dile-components website

 We have a new webiste with our components catalog docs and demos!! 🎉